-To continue serving art to its city, The Mint Museum presents “Tune in” starting July 9.
+To continue serving art to its city, The Mint Museum presents “Tune in” starting mid-September.

 The latest creative initiative fabricated by artists at the Art Factory will focus a spotlight on our most valuable cultural assets: artists and museums devastatingly impacted by the 2020 pandemic.

-The project will center around an outdoor multimedia diorama created by artist Rick Lazes which will also be exhibited in front of ten US museums commencing at the Mint Museum in Charlotte, NC on July 9.
+The project will center around an outdoor multimedia diorama created by artist Rick Lazes which will also be exhibited in front of ten US museums commencing at the Mint Museum in Charlotte, NC this September.

 During each exhibition, Lazes and his co-director Aaron Atkinson will work with participating curators to interview and film local artists and other creative individuals in each city to document how they are using their creativity to bring hope and inspiration to others.

 Rick has promoted hundreds of concerts and live music festivals and produced TV shows for HBO and Cinemax.
 He recently directed and produced Tough Love, a documentary film about heavyweight boxing champion Lennox Lewis.
 The film is narrated by Dr. Dre and premiered at the 2020 Tribeca Film Festival.

 The Art Factory is composed of a group of artists who collaborate in several different mediums including sculpture, painting, film, and theater.
 The mission of the Art Factory is to highlight voices that have been historically underrepresented in the art world.